 Since the Cable/Namakagon Historical Museum opened its doors

 to the public in 2005, a variety of historical exhibits and events have been open to the public.
 Begin your journey by learning more about the Anishinaabeg people and their culture.
 Continue the story by learning

 about the expansion of the railroads, the logging era, European immigrants, and the area tourism.

-Every year the public is invited to enjoy special events such as the youth history program,
+The public is invited to enjoy special events such as our annual

-Native American art and cultural events, as well as historical areas of interest.
+Christmas Tea, cultural events, an ice cream social, as well as historical areas of interest.